 Mental and emotional stress, structural stress (if someone is out of alignment or eg. has pinched shoulder, this needs to be addressed) all need to be addressed.

 As well stressors in the body may prevent the liver from detoxifying properly or there could be a food sensitivity, gut infection or a parasite.
+A stool test can tell us if a gut infection is present.
 All of these issues will need to be addressed in order for the body to regulate hormones, improve the menstrual cycle and increase the chances of conception.

 If someone has endometriosis which tests would you recommend?

 With endometriosis there is a lot of inflammation in the body.
 The hormones may not be clearing properly.
-The Adrenal Stress Test is still a good test to run, but definitely in conjunction with the Metabolic Assessment Test.
-This is a urine test.
+The DUTCH test is a good test to run.

 It will look at the degree of oxidative stress in the body.
 Oxidative stress is the amount of free radicals.
 It can give us an indication of hidden inflammation.
 It can also tell us how well the liver is detoxifying and if the liver is overloaded.
 It can help us give specific dietary and supplement advice that will reduce oxidative stress, and help the liver detoxify more efficiently.
 If working on the liver does not give the client any relief, then we could look at food sensitivities, and gut infections or parasite.